Annaka Domain: History

 Ii Naomasa was one of Tokugawa Ieyasu's most trusted Four Generals, and was made daimyō of Hikone Domain, with revenues of 180,000 koku.
-After his death in 1603, he was succeeded by his son, Ii Naotsugu, who was in poor health.
-Naotsugu sent his younger brother, Ii Naokatsu to the Siege of Osaka, where he served with great distinction.
+After his death in 1603, he was succeeded by his son, Ii Naokatsu, who was in poor health.
+Naokatsu sent his younger brother, Ii Naotaka to the Siege of Osaka, where he served with great distinction.
 As a reward, Tokugawa Ieyasu gave Hikone to Naokatsu, and reassigned his elder brother to the much smaller holding (30,000 koku) of Annaka in 1615.
 This marked the start of Annaka Domain.
 After beginning work on Annaka Castle and the surrounding castle town, Naotsugu retired in favor of his son, Ii Naoyoshi, who was transferred to Nishio Domain in Mikawa Province in 1643.

 The Ii clan was replaced by Mizuno Mototsugu from Shinjō Domain in Mikawa, and the domain was reduced to 20,000 koku.
 He turned the domain over to his son Mizonu Mototomo in 1663; however after Mototomo went insane and attempted to murder his wife in 1667, he was relieved of his post.

 The shogunate then assigned Hotta Masatomo to the domain.
 Masatomo also served as rōjū to Shōgun Tokugawa Ietsuna from 1679–80.
 He left Annaka on his appointment to Tairō under Tokugawa Tsunayoshi in 1681.

 A hatamoto, Itakura Shigekata, was then raised to the ranks of daimyo, and assigned to Annaka.
 His son, Itakura Shigeatsu was reassigned to Izumi Domain in Mutsu Province in 1702, exchanging places with Naitō Masamori.
 The Naitō clan ruled for three generations until their transfer to Komori Domain in Shinano Province in 1749.